JavierDega/javierdega.github.io/index.markdown

 layout: home
 ---
 Hello!
 Welcome to my portfolio.
 I'm a developer with an emphasis in game technology.
 Here you'll find relevant info about my work, as well as my hobbies and interests.
-I have keen interest in game physics, motion capture and simulation.
+I started coding and developing games when I was 15 using Game Maker, and I now have keen interest in game physics, motion capture and simulation.

 <img style="float: right; padding-left: 10px" src="assets/javi.png" alt="Me" title="Me" width="300" height="300">